 The old or new cast can have a surface that looks slightly off-color like orange, this could be a case light, or heavy, case of rust.

 This pot is cast-iron and perfectly normal.
-This surface can be rectified with the restore and re-seasoning process.
+This surface can be rectified with the restoration and re-seasoning process.

-If the surface is shiny and uncharactoristically smooth it has a non-stick coating it will not be cast iron.
+If the surface is shiny and uncharacteristically smooth it has a non-stick coating it will not be cast iron.